THE MAJENGO CHILDREN’S HOME is:

 MTO WA MBU, ARUSHA, TANZANIA… a 10 minute drive from the Lake Manyara National Safari Park

-The Majengo team in North America is a great group of people from the United States and Canada, passionately dedicated to providing the children of the Majengo orphanage the opportunity to grow up in a safe and loving environment.
+The Majengo team in North America (newly formed MDAC) is a great group of people from the United States and Canada, passionately dedicated to providing the children of the Majengo orphanage the opportunity to grow up in a safe and loving environment.
 We work strictly on a volunteer basis, paying our own travel, accommodation and food cost.

 Directors Lynn Connell (Majengo Canada) and Matt McKissock (Warren Majengo Foundation) celebrate the children at a farewell party, October, 2011.

 The money we raise is directed fully toward the operation and support of the Children’s Home.